-The existing content of that line will vary depending on the flavour / build of openSUSE, but all existing options should be maintained and post edit all options must be separated by a space.
+The existing content of that line will vary depending on the flavour / build of openSUSE, but all existing options should be maintained.

 Please see @tyukh’s GitHub issue for some background on this options requirement:

-Also note that I have intentionally added this options to “GRUB_CMDLINE_LINUX_DEFAULT=” as this mirrors our ‘in development’ Kiwi installer options for which a generic Leap15.1 is currently a developmental ‘stand in’.
-But the option can equally be added to the otherwise empty GRUB_CMDLINE_LINUX option, as per @tyukh issue, such that it reads:
+Also note that I have intentionally added this options to “GRUB_CMDLINE_LINUX_DEFAULT=” as this mirrors our ‘in development’ Kiwi installer options for which a generic Leap15.2 is currently a developmental ‘stand in’.

-After either of these edits, only one is needed, it is required to run the following:
+After this edit, or it’s equivalent, it is required to run the following:

 grub2-mkconfig -o /boot/grub2/grub.cfg